batuhanbay/Algorithms-And-Complexity/README.md

 Main goal is:  Compute number of power which is for positive integer by recursively.
 It has been ignored for some base cases.

+Analysis Time & Space Compexity:

 - T(n) Time complexity of Power1 metod : if n = 1 (Base case) -> T(1) = 1 -> O(1), if n > 1 T(n) = T(n-1) + 1 -> O(n)
 - T(n) Time complexity of Power2 metod : if n = 1 (Base case) -> T(1) = 1 -> O(1), if n > 1 T(n) = T(n/2) + 1 -> O(logn)

+### LinearSearch

+Main goal is: Given an array of numbers and key.
+Implement an algorithm that returns the index of the array where the key is stored by recursively.
+If the key does not exist in the array, metod returns -1.

+Analysis Time & Space Compexity:

+- Best case of time complexity of ForwardLinearSearch metod : T(n) = O(1)
+- Time complexity of ForwardLinearSearch metod: T(n) = O(n)